Real patient results How much does it cost? Book a consultation Read our FAQs

 Why Patients Might Consider Bra Line Back Lift (Back Lipectomy) Surgery

-Common reasons a patient may opt for the procedure is:
+Common reasons a patient may opt for the procedure are:

-Reduced back and joint pain people who undergo this surgery were often suffering from chronic neck, back, and joint pain caused by excess skin before the surgery.
+People who undergo this surgery often suffer from chronic neck, back, and joint pain caused by excess skin.

 Increased